FREQUENTLY ASKED QUESTONS (FAQ’S)

 40. Does the Coeur d’Alene Police Department offer residential/business security assessments?

-The Coeur d’Alene Police Department does not currently officer this service.
+The Coeur d’Alene Police Department does not currently offer this service.

 41. How many Officers are employed by the Coeur d’Alene Police Department?